 Bristol’s free festivals

 On a July weekend the Bristol Harbour festival brings the harbour to life with a free music and street drama with stages set up in a number of different locations.
-On one side there’s the amphitheatre outside the Lloyds Building, leading into Millenium square, on the other there’s the spaces by M-shed and the SS Great Britain.
+On one side there’s the amphitheatre outside the Lloyds Building, leading into Millennium square, on the other there’s the spaces by M-shed and the SS Great Britain.
 Queens Square and Castle Park become a seething mass of folk out to enjoy the music and a beer in the sunshine – there are entertainments for the kids and plenty of food and drink stalls.
-The next Bristol Harbour Festival is on 20-22 July 2012.

 Hopefully you won’t need too much convincing that Bristol is a vibrant, lively city with loads of great stuff to see and do and that there’s plenty here that’s budget friendly for a weekend visit or longer.

 SACO Bristol Broad Quay – contemporary apartments in the centre of Bristol, overlooking the harbourside.